sabrinara/TechShade/question_answer.md

 #### Answer:
 - A
-- The correct answer is A<br/>info variable is not declared in output
+- The correct answer is A<br/>because food variable is consol.log as output

 <i>Write your explanation here</i>